trinodb/trino/docs/src/main/sphinx/functions/objectid.rst

 ObjectID
 ----------------
-The ``ObjectID()`` function can be used to create unique identifiers for any document in a database.
-In MongoDB, any document that is created is assigned an ObjectID.
+The ``ObjectID`` function can be used to create unique identifiers for any document in a database.
+An ObjectID is assigned to any document created in MongoDB.

 Each ObjectID is generated randomly with the use of an algorithm to ensure the ObjectID's uniqueness.
 ObjectID values are 12-bytes or 24 characters in length and contain the following parameters in order: